HolyGeek404/GoodStuff_Website/README.md

   - User authentication and registration
   - Product catalog display
   - Shopping cart
-  - Integration with User, Order and Product APIs
+  - Integration with User, Order and Product Api's
 - **Azure:**
   - **Key Vault:** Stores Client Secret for client credential authorization type.
   - **App Registry:** Contains basic app's setup and identity in the cloud.
-  - **App Roles:** Used for authenticate to the APIs.
+  - **App Roles:** Used for authenticate to the Api's.

 ---

 ### 2. ⚙️ [GoodStuff_UserApi](https://github.com/HolyGeek404/GoodStuff_UserApi)
-**User API**
+**User Api**

 - **Description:**
-  The User API manages user data and authentication for the GoodStuff IT shop.
+  The User Api manages user data and authentication for the GoodStuff IT shop.
 It provides endpoints for user registration, login and profile management.
 - **Architecture:**
   - Controllers
   - SOLID services